-Duke Lemur Center Director’s Fund
+Duke Lemur Center Director’s Fund (graduate students)

-Intent of Awards
+Intent of Award

-These monies are intended to support Duke University graduate students during the course of their Ph.D. program.
+Awards are intended to support Duke University graduate students during the course of their Ph.D. program.
 Budgets of up to $500 are available for students who wish to collect preliminary data, with the intent that these data will support strong proposals for external funding.
 The monies must be used for research to be conducted at the Duke Lemur Center, either with the living, fossil, or tissue-bank collections.
-Allowable budget items include supplies, animal-use or other collection-related fees, equipment, core facility fees (e.g., DNA sequencing facilities).
+Allowable budget items include supplies, animal-use or other collection-related fees, equipment, and core facility fees (e.g., DNA sequencing facilities).
 These awards do not support tuition, salary, or stipends.
 Students are eligible for only one award during their graduate career.

 How to Apply

 A yearly report is expected until the project is completed.
 Upon completion, a final report must be submitted.
 All publications that result from the supported research should acknowledge support from the Duke Lemur Center.
-Please provide the Center’s Research Coordinator with a pdf version of these publications.

 Apply, apply, apply!
 Writing proposals is good for your soul (and your career!).

-Molly Glander Awards
+Molly Glander Award (undergraduate students)

-URS Grants are provided to help defray research expenses of up to $400 for Duke University Trinity and Pratt students enrolled in faculty-supervised independent study courses.
+- Duke Undergraduate Research Support – URS Grants are provided to help defray research expenses of up to $400 for Duke University Trinity and Pratt students enrolled in faculty-supervised independent study courses.
 Please go to undergraduateresearch.duke.edu for more information.